Toys R Us sued over kids tablet trade secrets

 Aside from the order to stop selling Tabeo, Fuhu is asking that any Tabeos be turned over to Fuhu.
 It is also seeking unspecified monetary damages.

-A spokeswoman for Toys R Us said the company could not comment on the lawsuit as it has yet to have an opportunity to review it.
+A spokeswoman for Toys R Us said the company could not comment on the lawsuit as it has yet to have an opporunity to review it.

 The case is Fuhu Inc v Toys “R” Us Inc, Case.
 No. 12-CV-2308, U.S. District Court, Southern District of California.